rockettheme/docs/Docs/magento/basic/cache.md

 This can lead to your website needing to pull in many separate JavaScript files so the page can load.
 Merging these files can save a good amount of time and weight on page load.
 This is a good feature to turn on once you are finished customizing your site and theme.

 After turning this on, be sure to do testing on different browsers and go through different pages and features on your site.
-Depending on the scripts you're using, this may or may not cause issues.
+Depending on the scripts you are using, this may or may not cause issues.

 You can find this option in the same page as the **Merge CSS** option listed above.
 Simply navigate to **Admin Panel -> System -> Configuration** and select **Developer** from the sidebar to the left.
 Once there, click on the **JavaScript Settings** section.